DigitalCompactCassette/DigitalCompactCassette.github.io/Documentation/Service Manuals/README.md

 # [Home](../..)/[Documentation](..)/[Service Manuals](.)
 This directory contains a number of service manuals for various DCC recorders and players of various brands.
 Most of the service manuals were downloaded from the Internet.

+Additionally, there's a list of [DCC Repair Bulletins](philips_dcc_repair_bulletins.txt), obtained via the [TapeHeads forum](http://www.tapeheads.net/showthread.php?t=50502) containing some interesting repair information, and some secrets e.g. about a TOC feature that didn't make it into the DCC-900.

 ## [Marantz DD82/DD92](./marantz_dd82_dd92.pdf)
 Marantz' two first DCC recorders were the DD82 and DD92 which are identical except for the color of the enclosure.